aschmiedeke/gbtdocs/docs/how-tos/receivers/mustang2/mustang2_obs_scripts.rst

 	- Select *mustang_pointing*
 	- Click *Apply*

-To find a source that is > 0.25 Jy, do the following in CLEO's Scheduler & SkyView:
+To find a source that has a minimum flux > 0.25 Jy, do the following in CLEO's Scheduler & SkyView:
-    - Go to the box in the right-hand corner that says *Source Intensity Range* and in the *Min* box put 0.5
+    - Go to the box in the right-hand corner that says *Source Intensity Range* and in the *Min* box enter 0.25
     - Hit enter
     - Load your science source catalog
     - Enter the time you will be observing in the *UT Date and Time* box